Anrose14/WEB-DEVELOPMENT-BOOTCAMP/README.md

 # SHAPEAI WEB DEV BOOTCAMP
-Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
+<mark>Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.